-- 1. Work as part of a team - 2.
-Cooperatively solve problems with colleagues and patients - 3.
-Maintain clear clinical records - 4.
-Perform procedures within the WHO safe surgery guidelines
+- 1. Work as part of a team

+- 2. Cooperatively solve problems with colleagues and patients

+- 3. Maintain clear clinical records

 HEALTH PROMOTION

 Communicate and facilitate discussion around the effect of lifestyle factors on health and promote the ethical practice of evidence-based medicine.